History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The garden follows the course of the Roman walls of Canterbury

-At the south end of the gardens is Tower House, an early Victorian building owned by the City Council.
+South of the Guildhall is Tower House, an early Victorian building owned by the City Council.
 This was formerly owned by Catherine Williamson, the first female mayor of Canterbury.
 After her death, the house was presented to the city, and it now houses the Mayor's offices.

 The gardens follow the course of the Roman city wall.
 There are no traces of the wall today, for during the Civil War the walls were destroyed and the stone plundered for building projects.